lorenzobabini/ocr_in_python/README.md

 The main postprocessing technique is spellcheking, to detect transciption errors in OCRed text.
 Since there are not many good libraries for Italian spellchecking, here this task is performed using glossaries: OCRed words not included in our Italian glossaries are reported as errors.
 The Italian glossaries I use are build by me grouping various sources.

 The output is spellcheker_data.csv in the ouput folder.

+## Further improvements
+- converting all the scripts into object oriented program

+### Acknowledgments
+Thank you to Nathan Kelber from Ithaka for teaching me so many things.
+Thank you to my colleague Deborah Grbac for the projects followed together.